BenjaminTuckerInstitute/Liberty/6/12/liberty.md

 For one of these civilized crimes, then, the two old school friends, the two rivals who had already fought over a love affair, met a second time at the Porte Maillot.
 In those days fighting was still allowed in the Bois de Boulogne.

 Wood was cut there also; there peaceful labor often met quarrelsome idleness.
-On this particular day a poor wrood-cutter was there, making his poor fagots, as Piron would say, with his poor child.
+On this particular day a poor wood-cutter was there, making his poor fagots, as Piron would say, with his poor child.
 His pale wife brought him his meagre sustenance, a breakfast of bread and cheese to revictual him, after two hours’ work in the morning mist.

 Seeing a carriage stop at the crossing of the roads and three persons get out, the wood-cutter said to his wife: